LePetitJayJay/Victoria-2-Anime-Mod/README.md

 For HFM, technically can work elsewhere though non-square flags will make them less visible and possibly different tags.

-Installation: Open rar. file and extract flags folder to the directory: common\Victoria 2\mod\HFM\gfx
+Installation: Open .rar file and extract flags folder to the directory: common\Victoria 2\mod\HFM\gfx